atannir/CourseraTidyDataProject/README.md

 This analysis makes use of the "reshape2" package.
 Please install it before performing the analysis.

+NOTE: Since the data has been processed already to calculate the various absolute displacements, it was determined that since the processed measurements were included, the individual X, Y, Z acelerometer were excluded.

 This file uses the UCI HAR dataset available from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones (University of California Irvine Human Activity Recognition) which are tracking accelerometer data collected from smartphones while test subjects performed various activities.

 The data is provided in separate files and in two folders.
 There is both a 'test' and 'train' folder with data used to train an algorithm and one to test the predictions made.
 This analysis will combine the two sets as we are not performing any computer-directed learning on them.